rcky844/knowledge-handbook/Biology/Botany/Processes/Transpiration/Weight potometer.md

 - A potometer can only measure the rate of water uptake.

 *Assumptions*:
-- The rate of water uptake is the same as the rate of transpiration.
+- Any loss of mass is due to transpiration.

 *Precautions*:
 - A leafy shoot should be <u>cut under water</u> to <span class="hi-green">prevent air bubbles</span> from entering the xylem vessels and <span class="hi-green">blocking water uptake</span>.